top of page

 Beekeepers often consider the wax moth a nuisance.
 In stored brood combs they can quickly destroy combs.
 In a colony the lesser wax moth is no problem, but the larvae of the greater wax moth can tunnel under brood cappings, which shows in a white line.
 These result in what is called bald brood.
 In general wax moths are only a big problem in weak colonies, or those that are neglected.

-The links above left will give you a good idea of how to deal with them, but do not expect to be able to eliminate them entirely, however by observing hygiene and being vigilant you will reduce the damage that they cause to an acceptable level.
-Those beekeepers who claim that wax moth will kill colonies are probably trying to cover up their own miss-management.
+The links on the left will give you a good idea of how to deal with them, but do not expect to be able to eliminate them entirely, however by observing hygiene and being vigilant you will reduce the damage that they cause to an acceptable level.
+Those beekeepers who claim that wax moth will kill colonies are probably trying to cover up their own mis-management.
 Strong, well managed colonies will themselves do most of the work required to limit the pest.

 Lesser wax moth flight